compbiomed-unito/MUSE-XAE/README.md

 ## Usage

-We suggest to use MUSE-XAE with default parameters choosen based on experiments.
+We suggest to use MUSE-XAE with  `default` parameters choosen based on experiments.

 For example to extract mutational signatures from the `Example`  dataset run the following:

 `python ./MUSE_XAE/MUSE_XAE.py --dataset Example`

-The model gives also the possibility to select the other arguments:
+The model gives also the possibility to select optional arguments:

 - `--dataset`: **(Required)** Dataset name.
 - `--iter`: Number of repetitions for clustering.
 Default is `30`.